Nigerian logistics startup Kobo360 raises $30M backed by Goldman Sachs – TechCrunch

 Since its launch in Lagos in 2017, Kobo360 has continued to grow its product offerings, VC backing and customer base.
 The startup claims a fleet of more than 10,000 drivers and trucks operating on its app.
 Top clients include Honeywell, Olam, Unilever, Dangote and DHL.

-In addition to customer focus, founders Ife Oyodelo and Obi Azor have prioritized serving the startup’s drivers.
+In addition to customer focus, founders Ife Oyedele II and Obi Ozor have prioritized serving the startup’s drivers.
 They offer the company’s app in languages common to drivers, such as Hausa and Pidgin.

 Kobo360 also launched its own driver working capital finance program, KoPay, KoboSafe insurance product and KoboCare: a suite of driver services from HMO packages to family tuition assistance.